Whenever I bring up the Apostles Creed to Christians, I tend to get one of two reactions: Positive and negative.

 We even get a little of that in Rich Mullins’s song, in the chorus:

-- And I believe what I believe is what makes me what I am
+- And I believe what I believe

-- I did not make it; no it is making me
+- I did not make it

-- It is the very truth of God and not the invention of any man
+- It is the very truth of God

-From time to time I meet people who claim they’re Christian, and orthodox… and yet they can’t conform to the Apostles Creed.
+From time to time I meet people who claim they’re Christian, and orthodox… yet can’t conform to the Apostles Creed.
 They don’t really believe Jesus was concieved by the Holy Spirit, but by Joseph of Nazareth.
 They don’t really believe he went to the afterlife when he died; they think he bypassed that and went to heaven (

 No they don’t.